 Objective 6.3 Report for deployment according to the plans and instructions of the Association Description Deployment Volunteers should be alert to the following phases and activities that will happen upon the activation of the CAT Plan, when there are plans to deploy: Purpose Assure the proper communication of the details of departure and the disbursement of supplies, and ensure an organized departure Participants Deployment Volunteers Details Deployment Communication Phases Watch Phase: Notification of a hurricane or tropical storm watch for the coverage areas.
 Stand-by: This will be sent up to three days prior to expected landfall.
-24-hour activation alert: This will be sent to give notification to prepare for ar anticipated deployment.
-Activation: This will be issued after a hurricane or tropical storm has made landfal and will include logistical details surrounding the deployment.
-Deployment Staging Upon arrival to the meeting site, volunteers will be brief in greater detail regarding the deployment (i.e., directions to the site, lodging information, and information or any road blocks).
+24-hour activation alert: This will be sent to give notification to prepare for an anticipated deployment.
+Activation: This will be issued after a hurricane or tropical storm has made landfall and will include logistical details surrounding the deployment.
+Deployment Staging Upon arrival to the meeting site, volunteers will be brief in greater detail regarding the deployment (i.e., directions to the site, lodging information, and information on any road blocks).
 Volunteers will be broken up in the travel groups.
 Operations/facilities will supply TWIA/TFPA polos, vests, hats, and badges at this time.
 Designated drivers will be issued TWIA/TFPA car magnets and provided with any reentry letters needed.
-Volunteers should prepare for all types of weather (heat, humidity, rain, etc.).
+Deployment Attire Volunteers should prepare for all types of weather (heat, humidity, rain, etc.).
 Dress should reflect a professional appearance.
-Volunteers will be expected to wear casual Friday dress, their TWIA/TFPA branded shirt, vest, and I.D. badge.
-Exhibits Additional Information Volunteers should bring enough supplies (i.e., personal toiletries, shoes, socks) for a deployment of no more than 2 weeks
+Volunteers will be expected to wear casual Friday dress, their TWIA/TFPA branded Exhibits shirt, vest, and I.D. badge.
+Additional Information